pgrill/guidelines/training.md

 ## Docker

-Most of the projects developed in Sophilabs are hosted using containers through [Docker](https://www.docker.com/).
+Most of the projects developed in Sophilabs are hosted using containers through Docker.
 You should read our [Containerization Guidelines](./infrastructure/README.md#containerization) if you want include containers in your training project.

 ## Linters

-If you have time and you want to improve the quality of the code you write you can include in your project some linters.
+If you have time and you want to improve the quality of the code you write you can include in your project some [linters](./code-analysis/README.md#linters) to ensure the quality of your code.

-We recommend include the linters as pre-commit [Git Hooks](https://git-scm.com/book/gr/v2/Customizing-Git-Git-Hooks) using [gilp](https://www.npmjs.com/package/gilp).
+We recommend include the linters as  [pre-commit git hooks](./code-analysis/README.md#commit-hooks) using [gilp](https://www.npmjs.com/package/gilp).

-Some of the linter we use in Sophilabs are [EsLint](https://eslint.org/) for javascript and [flake8](https://pypi.python.org/pypi/flake8) for python.